urcsc174/2019-fall-csc174/assignment05-newsletter-signup/instructions.md

 Note: out of the four database functions (**Create**, **Read**, **Update**, and **Delete** ...known as "CRUD" ) you need to implement the **create** function only for this assignment.

+<mark>Also note: for this assignment your are excused for ANY or ALL **error handling**.
+You can assume that the user will use the HTML form correctly.
+(This will reduce the amount of PHP code tremendously.)</mark>

 ###### Technical Grading

 In addition to powering the website's HTML form to work with a MySQL database, you are still responsible for the usual technical requirements: